Easy Slow Cooker Chicken Curry Recipe

-- 2 jalapeño chilies, stemmed, seeded, and minced
+- 2 medium jalapeño chilies stemmed, seeded, and minced

-- 2 T minced or grated fresh ginger
+- 2 Tablespoons minced or grated fresh ginger

-- 2 C water, plus extra as needed
+- 2 cup water plus extra as needed

-- 3 lbs. boneless, skinless chicken thighs, trimmed
+- 3 pounds boneless skinless chicken thighs, trimmed

 - Salt and pepper

-- Microwave onions, jalapeños, oil, garlic, ginger, curry, tomato paste, and garam masala in bowl, stirring occasionally, until onions are softened, about 5 minutes; transfer to slow cooker.
+- Microwave onions, jalapeños, oil, garlic, ginger, curry, tomato paste, and garam masala in a bowl, stirring occasionally until onions are softened, about 5 minutes; transfer to slow cooker.